Growth, healing: New CEO faces twin tests at India's Infosys

 The spat culminated with the exit of both Sikka and Infosys’ then chairman R. Seshasayee in August, and the return of one of its founders, Nandan Nilekani, as chairman.
 Nilekani, a highly regarded industry veteran, had remained silent throughout the public confrontation led by Murthy.

 Shares fell nearly 10 percent on Aug.
-18, the day of Sikka’s resignation, hitting its lowest level since the start of his tenure in 2014 and wiping $3.45 billion off Infosys’ market capitalization.
+18, the day of Sikka’s resignation, hitting its lowest level since the start of his tenure in 2014 and wiping $3.45 billion off Infosys’ market capitalisation.

 For Parekh, being hand-picked by Nilekani should give him some cover.
 Two weeks ago, Murthy endorsed Nilekani, saying “absolutely, all is well,” with Nilekani at the helm.